 The shoe compartment boasts a clever design, but it impacts the space.
 This means that when it has shoes inside, you cannot fit lots of stuff in the main compartment.
 This may mean that you have to look for a way to store dirty shoes or to compromise on the space you need for your other stuff.

 Aer Travel Pack 2 is the perfect pick for business and urban, one-bag travel.
 It has plenty of pockets, thoughtful organization, a streamlined profile, and a good size to breeze through airline checkups.

 GORUCK GR2 is a military-style backpack that is built to beat the odds.
 It is super tough without weighing you down.
-You get to choose from seven colors which is great considering most travel backpacks are only in three or four colors.
+You get to choose from seven colors, which is great considering most travel backpacks are only in three or four colors.

 This pack has two main compartments and eight pockets.
-You can already tell the much you can bring while maintaining carry-on size.
+You can already tell how much you can bring while maintaining carry-on size.
 This 40L model can pack more than a week’s load without packing hassles.

 You have a ton of pockets with little organization sleeves still in one of the main compartments.
 On the other side, you have two mesh pockets important for items separation.